What is an IBR?

 In short, the IBR program allows you to make a lower monthly payment towards your federal student loans.
 It is possible to even make a $0 (ZERO) dollar payment through the IBR program!
 I know because I’ve not only helped my clients do it, but I’ve also done it myself.
-An IBR repayment plan lasts for one year and then must be renewed by you every year.
+You can buy an IBR repayment plan.
+It lasts for one year, and you can renew it every year.
 Even if you are in an IBR plan where you are making a zero payment, the government still picks up the bill on paying the interest on the subsidized portion of your student loans.
 Uncle Trump doesn’t pay the unsubsidized portion.
 If you are on a $0 plan, you must pay the unsubisdized portion’s interest or your balance will get bigger.

 One of the best aspects of the plan is the long term aspects.
 You can be on an IBR for up to 25 years and after that the government forgives the remaining balance!
 Watch out because there could be tax implications but it’s a fantastic deal if you are on a lower income.
 A person earning about $30,000 a year can dramatically cut their payments if they have a high student loan balance even down to $0 per month.
 And, if this person renews the program each year, he could theoretically get the entire balance waived at the end f the 25 year period.
 Pretty cool, huh?
 There are many other aspects to the program, but you get the idea.

 What will the Trump administration do to the IBR program?